The Pueblo Tribes of the Southwest

+The Pueblo tribes of Southwest America have a rich history, full of culture, religion, art, and customs.
 The spiritual roots that sustain the 19 distinct pueblos of New Mexico (including Kewa “Santo Domingo”, Zuni, Acoma, Sandia, Santa Clara, San Ildefonso, Taos and Isleta among others in Dragonfly’s collection) connect them to the earth and sky, to the wind and water, to the sun and moon and to their ancestors.

 Generally, anthropologists believe the Hopi (in Arizona) and Rio Grande Pueblo peoples descend from the ancestral Pueblo culture which built the giant stone structures aligned the the heavens at Chaco Canyon and carved the cliffside caves at Bandelier as well as Mesa Verde and other locations in New Mexico, southern Colorado and eastern Arizona.

 Religion is central to Pueblo history.
 Throughout their history, Pueblo tribes practiced what is known as the Kachin or Katsina religion.
 The Pueblo religion included many diverse divine beings who act as mediators between human beings and God.
 The Pueblo believed in hundreds of spirits and held religious councils for religious rituals and ceremonies to honor them.
 Annual Pueblo feast days celebrate the Pueblos’ traditional religious calendar and consist of religious dances that personify animals, nature, and agricultural cycles to ensure the continuation of Life.
 Due to centuries of European contact, many Pueblo feast days coincide with days honoring the patron saints of Pueblo Catholic Missions.